-The program will offer a select group of students an opportunity to conduct in-depth research that aligns with the applied research done by faculty at the Bloustein School.
-Students may explore applications of planning, public policy and health as it relates to community development, health disparities, transportation, global health, the environment and more.
+The Bloustein School began a new Bloustein Honors Research Program (BHRP) in the 2019-2020 academic year.
+The BHRP offers a select group of students an opportunity to conduct in-depth research that aligns with the applied research conducted the Bloustein School’s faculty.
+Students may explore applications of planning, public policy, public health, and health administration as these disciplines relate to community development, health disparities, transportation, global health, the environment, health and wellness, and more.

 For health administration (501), public health (832), and public policy (833) majors, the BHRP can replace the 6-credit internship (10:775:499).
 For planning and public policy (762) majors, the BHR can replace the 3-credit internship (10:762:400) and Senior Seminar (10:762:499).

 Those interested in the Bloustein Honors Research Program must complete a formal application in the spring preceding their senior year.
-To be eligible to apply, students must meet the following criteria:
+The standard criteria for admission include:

-- Successful completion of any 300-level writing-intensive course (including an evaluation form from the instructor)
+- Successful completion of any 300-level writing-intensive course (including an evaluation form from the instructor); and

-- Standard letter of recommendation from a Bloustein faculty member
+- A standard letter of recommendation from a Bloustein faculty member.

-The online application will become available on Friday, February 15, 2019.
-The evaluation forms and letters of recommendation should be emailed to firstname.lastname@example.org.
-The deadline to apply has been extended to Friday, June 7, 2019.
+The BHRP online application for the 2020-2021 academic year will become available on Friday, February 14, 2020.
+The priority deadline for 2020-2021 BHRP applications will be Monday, June 1, 2020.
+The evaluation forms and letters of recommendation should be emailed directly from course instructors to firstname.lastname@example.org.

 Selected students will receive special permission numbers to register for 10:775:497, 498 in their respective terms.